 This tower is part of a former stronghold owned by the legendary Hungarian military leader Pál Kinizsi.
 By climbing up Kinizsi Castle (Kinizsi-vár), I learned something new about the interior of tower houses in the medieval ages.
 [German]

 Trenčín Castle (Trenčiansky hrad) is a castle high above Trenčín, a city in the west of Slovakia.
-Its oldest part is a rotunda dating back to the Great Moravian period.
-A castle museum tells about the history of the building and the region.
+For many years, it was the residence of Máté Csák of Trencsén.
+Today, a castle museum tells about the history of the building and the region.